siemens/kas/docs/userguide/credentials.rst

 AWS Configuration
 -----------------

-For AWS, both conventional AWS config files as well as the environment variable controlled OAuth 2.0 workflow are supported.
+For AWS, conventional AWS config files, AWS SSO as well as the environment variable controlled OAuth 2.0 workflow are supported.
 Note, that KAS internally rewrites the ``AWS_*`` environment variables into a AWS config file to also support older versions of bitbake.

+.. include:: aws-sso-warning.inc

 Git Configuration
 -----------------